gromnitsky/wordnut/README.md

 If you have
 [adaptive-wrap](http://elpa.gnu.org/packages/adaptive-wrap.html) mode
-installed, wordnut will automatically use to improve text formatting.
+installed, wordnut will automatically use it to improve the text formatting.

 ## Keyboard shortcuts